 - Salad: Any kind of salad would do wonders for rounding out your meal.
 We usually go with a simple garden fresh salad with lettuce, cucumbers, radish, and a tasty dressing like my Keto Thousand Island Dressing or Keto Blue Cheese Dressing.

 - Veggies: It might seem like a no-brainer, but roasted veggies always go with paleo chicken thighs.
-Broccoli, cauliflower, radishes, and brussels sprouts are all pretty yummy when roasted and then drizzled with olive oil or garlic butter.
+Broccoli, cauliflower, radishes, and zucchini are all pretty yummy when roasted and then drizzled with olive oil or garlic butter.
 Oven-Roasted Green Beans are one of our favorite side dishes to any low carb recipes we try.
+For an extra special side make some Roasted Brussel Sprouts with Bacon.

 - Bread: Pretty much any low carb bread recipes will go well with these keto crispy chicken thighs.
 Some of our favorite keto recipes for bread are my Almond Flour Cornbread, Keto Garlic Bread, or Keto Breadsticks.